mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 Based on the results shown above, the current function in the systematics manager, GetPhylogeneticDiversityNormalize(), is able to correct for the effect of tree size and return the percentile value of a given tree.

 Considering the size of this project, the standard deviation observed in our findings does not raise much concern for validity.
-The results seen, being that tree with no pressure for diversity result in an average classification of **56.37** and trees with pressure to diversify have an average classification of **93.7**, we can conclude that this function provides an accurate classification of phylogenetic trees.
+The results seen, being that tree with no pressure for diversity result in an average classification of **56.37** and trees with pressure to diversify have an average classification of **93.7**, we can conclude that this function provides a useful classification of phylogenetic trees.

 If I were to continue this.
 I would write several more tests to improve the validity of these findings.
 I would also find percentile classifications for a much larger sample size for a more accurate data set.